Best Haircuts for Curly Hair 2025: Complete Guide to Embracing Your Curls

 Styling time: 10 minutes

-- Shorter layers throughout for volume
+- Shorter layers throughout create volume even on fine curly hair

-- Face-framing pieces that curl around features
+- Face-framing pieces curl around your features in the most flattering way

 4. Shoulder-Length with Face-Framing Layers